Jiyaa3/Catalyst_Crew_COVID-19_Global_Trend_Dashboard/README.md

 Case Trends:

-The total number of COVID-19 cases varies significantly by country, highlighting differences in outbreak severity.
+The total number of COVID-19 cases ranges between countries, reflecting heterogeneity in outbreak severity.
-Over time, case numbers fluctuate, likely reflecting surges, seasonal effects, or interventions like lockdowns.
+Fluctuations in case numbers occur over time, probably due to surges, seasonal effects, or interventions like lockdowns.

 Vaccination Trends:

-Vaccination counts show a progressive increase over time but vary in rate and total by country.
-Some countries may demonstrate quicker and more widespread vaccination campaigns than others.
+Vaccination counts have gone on to show a progressive increase over time but vary in rate and total by country.
+Some countries will have wider and quicker vaccination programs than others.

 Key Takeaways:

-The visualizations highlight disparities in COVID-19 response and the ongoing impact of the pandemic on public health.
+These visualizations depict unequal responses to COVID-19 and how the pandemic continues to affect public health.

+---

 **Challenges Faced**